 Or maybe you are paying off debt or trying to reach FIRE.

 So, how can you have a trendy, stylish wardrobe without spending a fortune?
+Can you learn how to be fashionable on a low budget?

 So, what was the point?
 Then, let's not even bring up the elephant in the room for most mamas (baby weight).